ToryFriday/FinTalk/documentation/security-guide.md

 # CORS and Security Configuration Guide

-This document describes the CORS (Cross-Origin Resource Sharing) and security configuration implemented for the Blog Post Manager application.
+This document describes the CORS (Cross-Origin Resource Sharing) and security configuration implemented for the FinTalk  application.

 ## Overview